Doctor of Nursing Practice (DNP)

 - Become eligible to sit for the National League of Nursing (NLN) Nursing Education certificate by completing three cognate courses and the NLN-required teaching hours

 The DNP program builds on Georgia Southern’s outstanding record in graduate nursing education.
-The University’s graduate nursing programs were ranked #98 in country by U.S. News & World Report.
+The University’s graduate nursing programs have been ranked by U.S. News and World Report in recent years.